Teenlife

 • Are you choosing a college because it’s “fun”?
 Too much partying equals academic failure.

-• Are you choosing a college because of location?
+• Are you choosing a college because of its location?
 Staying close to home – or being determined to go far away – can limit options unless it’s a financial or family issue.

 • Are you choosing a college because of its reputation?
 Just because a college has a famous name doesn’t mean it’s a good fit for you.